 There is ample outdoor space to explore and learn when visiting.
 With 2,100 acres, Hitchcock Woods is one of the largest urban forests in the nation.
 And, another 1,622 acres houses the Aiken Gopher Tortoise Heritage Preserve where the rare and state-listed endangered gopher tortoise lives.
 This tortoise is a keystone reptile that provides shelter for other species of animals in its 30-foot long underground burrows, which are about 10 to 15 feet deep.
 The preserve is the northernmost known location of the large, terrestrial tortoises, which have stumpy, elephantine hind feet.
 Also, fishing, hunting, and water activities abound.

-For a complete overview of activities in Aiken, we encourage you to visit them online at Visit Aiken, SC.
+For a complete overview of activities, we encourage you to visit them online at Visit Aiken, SC.

 Header Photo credit AP Gouge